vathpela/shim-review/README.md

 This repo is for shim audit requests for signing.

-Clone it, and then run:
+Here's how to do it:

+- Clone it
-./make-my-branch -r $repourl -t $tagname $ESPNAME-$product-$version-$YYYYMMDD
+- Run: ./make-my-branch -r $repourl -t $tagname $ESPNAME-$product-$version-$YYYYMMDD

-where:
+  Where:
 |variable|meaning|
 |------|------|
 | $repourl | the url of your git repo